Published on: January 28, 2016

 Typically in Moldova you can pay with any Visa, Master or Maestro Card.
 Also note that it is cheaper to pay with your card rather then pay with cash extracted from an ATM.
 This is because when you are paying with a card you are paying no commission.

-Our banks have a developed secured methods of online payment in Moldova.
+Our banks have developed secured methods for online payment in Moldova.
 The problem is that not all the web shops accept online payments.

 If you do decide to pay online to a company from Moldova make sure to check it the site is using a valid HTTPS encryption.

 Great you are all set and can now feel confident about making purchases in Moldova.

 Looking for places where to spend your money?
 Check out our post about places where you can eat in Chisinau.